Term Sheet -- Friday, October 20

 PRIVATE EQUITY DEALS

-• Knox Capital Holdings LLC recapitalized HaystackID LLC, a Boston, Toronto and Paris-based eDiscovery and forensics services provider.
+• Vista Equity Partners agreed to acquire Datto, a Norwalk, Conn.-based provider of data protection solutions for businesses.
 Financial terms weren’t disclosed.

-• Webster Capital acquired Cirrus Medical Staffing, a Charlotte, N.C.-based provider of travel nurse and travel allied healthcare professionals.
+Vista is planning on merging Datto with portfolio company Autotask.

+• Prime Risk Partners Inc, which is backed by Thomas H. Lee Partners, acquired Gunn, Steers & Company, a New York City-based insurance broker focused on financial institutions and asset management firms.
 Financial terms weren’t disclosed.

-• Sheridan Capital Partners recapitalized Smile Doctors, a Temple, Texas-based orthodontic service provider.
+• Marlin Equity Partners acquired Logi Analytics, a McLean, Va.-based provider of embedded business intelligence and analytics software solutions.
 Financial terms weren’t disclosed.

-• Duke Street acquired a controlling stake in TeamSport Karting, a U.K.-based indoor go-karting operator.
-Financial terms weren’t disclosed.

-• High Road Capital Partners acquired Akron Hardware Consultants, Inc, an Akron, Ohio-based wholesale distributor of door hardware.
+• New MainStream Capital recapitalized GrapeTree Medical Staffing, a Milford, Iowa-based healthcare staffing agency.
 Financial terms weren’t disclosed.

 OTHER DEALS